GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/to-service-workers/index.md

 ## Convert localStorage to chrome.storage.local {: #convert-localstorage }

-The web platform's [`Storage`](https://developer.mozilla.org/docs/Web/API/Storage) interface (accessible from `window.localStorage`) cannot be used in a background script.
+The web platform's [`Storage`](https://developer.mozilla.org/docs/Web/API/Storage) interface (accessible from `window.localStorage`) cannot be used in a service worker.
 To address this:

 1. Move its calls to an [offscreen document](/docs/extensions/reference/offscreen/).
 1. (Optional) Replace it with calls to the [`chrome.storage.local`](/docs/extensions/reference/storage/#property-local) namespace.
 For details, see [the instructions](/docs/extensions/reference/storage/#can-extensions-use-storage).